 A large part of translating corporate communications is to understand corporate specific terminology.
 It helps to have client reviewers on board who understand how the corporate lingo is used among foreign language speakers.
 In fact, we believe help with corporate terminology should be the main focus of any client reviewer on any translation job.
 You can have the best industry experts translating, but that doesn’t necessarily make the translation relevant.
 Every corporation has its own corporate culture and terminology plays a big role.
 Terminology Management provides the means to stay on task with the right corporate terminology throughout the communications.

-Handling Large Volumes in a Short Time Frame
+Handling Large Volume in a Short Time Frame

-There is simply not enough time to review everything in translation on a client’s end.
-This is the main reason why we never recommend that client reviewers attempt to review all materials.
-Pretty soon, that process breaks down because of the volume that needs to be handled among the many other regular job duties of the client.
-The same situation happens when a client has their own internal people translate some documents.
-It sounds like a great way to get the ball rolling, but you are introducing a style of writing and terminology that may never be consistent with the rest of the materials.
-There are always ways to scale up professional translation but any sort of breakdown of workflow comes back if you don’t invest the time to set some general guidelines that are followed by one editor to make it all consistent.
+There is simply not enough time to review everything in translation.
+This is also why we never recommend client reviewers attempting to review all materials.
+Pretty soon, that process breaks down because of the volume that needs to be handled among the many other regular job duties.
+The same goes with having client reviewers translate some documents.
+It sounds like a great way to get the ball rolling, but you are introducing a style and glossary of terms that may never be consistent with the rest of the materials.
+Plus, there are always ways to scale up professional translation but any sort of breakdown of work comes back if you don’t invest the time to set some general guidelines that is followed by one editor to make it all consistent

 The process for reviewing all materials can break down very quickly.
-Terminology verification, on the other hand, is a fast and reliable way to make sure that you are consistent and your readers will not get confused.
+Terminology verification on the other hand is a fast and reliable way to make sure that you are consistent.
 When working with teams of translators in tandem on various materials, we often choose one main editor to be in charge of making everything consistent.
-Once decisions are being made on terminology, this needs to be reported back to the translators in order to gain more efficiency and accuracy.
+Once decisions are being made on terminology, this needs to be reported back to the translators in order to get more efficient and accurate.
 When the organization chooses a client reviewer, terminology management is the only way to efficiently lock in preferences and report back to everyone.

 A quick look at our Terminology Verification Tool to ensure consistency.